 Gary Brahm serves as Chancellor of Brandman University overseeing overall operations of the institution and managing approximately 2,262 faculty and staff, with an annual budget of approximately $70 million.

 Brahm also worked closely with the City of Orange on the development, implementation and continuous refining of Chapman's campus Master Plan.
 During his tenure as COO, Chapman experienced a three notch upgrade in its bond rating and positive outlook in just a little over four years, a significant accomplishment that is almost unheard of in the bond rating industry.

 Brahm also served as a member of numerous Western Association of Schools and Colleges (WASC) visiting teams and in 2007, he was appointed for a 3-year term to the WASC Interim Review Committee.

 Brahm was formerly a manager with Ernst & Whitney (now Ernst & Young).
-He received a Bachelor's degree in biology from California State University, Northridge and a Master's in business administration from the University of Southern California.
+He received a Bachelor's in Biology from California State University, Northridge and a Master's in Business Administration from the University of Southern California.

 Expertise: higher education, graduation rates, student loans, non-profit schools, financing college and the value of a college degree.